apache/echarts-doc/en/option/series/candlestick.md

 # series.candlestick(Object)

-[Candlestick](https://en.wikipedia.org/wiki/Candlestick_chart) is what we usually call `K line graph`.
+A [candlestick](https://en.wikipedia.org/wiki/Candlestick_chart) chart (also called Japanese candlestick chart) is a style of financial chart used to describe price movements of a security, derivative, or currency.

-ECharts3  supports both `'candlestick'` and `'k'` which are 2 kinds of `'series.type'` (`'k'` would automatically turns into `'candlestick'`).
+ECharts3 supports both `'candlestick'` and `'k'` in [series.type](~(series.type) (`'k'` would automatically turns into `'candlestick'`).

-**Here is the example: **
+**An example:**

 ~[600x400](${galleryViewPath}candlestick-sh&edit=1&reset=1)

 <br>
-**about the colors of『rise』『fall』: **
+**About the colors for "increase" and "decrease":**

-Different countries or areas define the colors of K line graph differently.
-It may be 『red for rise and green for fall』or『red for rise and blue for fall』 (such as Mainland China, Taiwan, Japan, Korea and etc.) ; and it may be 『green for rise and red for fall』 (such as western countries, Hongkong, Singapore and etc.).
-It is not necessary to use red and blue, red and green to show rise and fall.
-Other methods such as 『colorful/colorless』are also available.
+Different countries or areas use different the color style respectively in candlestick.
+It may be "red for increase and green/blue for decrease" (such as in mainland China, Taiwan, Japan, Korea and etc.); and it also may be "green for increase and red for decrease" (such as in Europ, North America, Hongkong, Singapore and etc.).
+Moreover, it is not necessary to use red and blue/green.
+Other methods like "colorful/colorless" can also be used to represent increase and decrease.

-Thre default configuration item is『red for rise and blue for fall』.
-If you want to change this color configuration, it should be changed in these configuration items:
+By default "red for increase and blue for decrease" is used.
+If you want to change this setting, see configuration items below:

-+ [series-candlestick.itemStyle.normal.color](~series-candlestick.itemStyle.normal.color): positive filling color (namely『rise』)
++ [series-candlestick.itemStyle.normal.color](~series-candlestick.itemStyle.normal.color): fill color for bullish candle stick (namely, increase)
-+ [series-candlestick.itemStyle.normal.color0](~series-candlestick.itemStyle.normal.color0): negtive filling color (namely『fall』)
++ [series-candlestick.itemStyle.normal.color0](~series-candlestick.itemStyle.normal.color0): fill color for bearish candle stick (namely, decrease)
-+ [series-candlestick.itemStyle.normal.borderColor](~series-candlestick.itemStyle.normal.borderColor): positive border color (namely『rise』)
++ [series-candlestick.itemStyle.normal.borderColor](~series-candlestick.itemStyle.normal.borderColor): border color for bullish candle stick (namely, increase)
-+ [series-candlestick.itemStyle.normal.borderColor0](series-candlestick.itemStyle.normal.borderColor0): negtive border color (namely『fall』)
++ [series-candlestick.itemStyle.normal.borderColor0](series-candlestick.itemStyle.normal.borderColor0): border color for bearish candle stick (namely, decrease)

 <br>